maxdp/code_samples/README.md

 In this directory are some code samples that show my coding ability.
 The samples are taken from throughout the five years of my physics PhD (2014-2019) at the University of Texas at Austin.
 All code is written 100% on my own.
+The code is all Mathematica (Wolfram Language), as I don't have code in other languages from previous employers which I can share.
+I would be happy to demonstrate my coding ability in another language, and can learn new languages very quickly.

-The code is all Mathematica (Wolfram Language), which is difficult to combine with control version systems.
+Mathematica is difficult to combine with control version systems.
 As such the files have been converted from their original notebook format (.nb) that possessed output, figures, and better formatting to a simpler markdown (.md) file that displays well on GitHub.
 Separations between 'cells' (chunks of input) have been lost by this, and some